tomhendra/peronsal-site/src/lib/content/superpowers-for-the-self-guided-learner.md

 ---
 title: 'Superpowers for the Self-Guided Learner'
+subtitle: 'lorum ipsum'
 date: '2020-04-14'
-updated: '2020-04-14'
+updated: ''
+coverImage: 'bizarre-platypus-2400.png'
-coverImage: 'bizarre-platypus-2400.png'alt: 'Bizarre Platypus #2400'
+alt: 'Bizarre Platypus #2400'
 caption: 'Photo by Kaushal Moradiya from Pexels'
 categories:
   - 'learning'
   - 'self-improvement'
-excerpt: "In 2018 I left my old life behind in the UK, sold everything I owned, and moved to Spain with the aim of changing career from procurement professional to software developer, by way of full-time self-guided learning."
+description: "In 2018 I left my old life behind in the UK, sold everything I owned, and moved to Spain with the aim of changing career from procurement professional to software developer, by way of full-time self-guided learning."
 ---